EMOTION AMPLIFIER THESAURUS

 Avoiding talking to others

-Hands bunching up a blanket or clutching at one's clothing
+Hands bunching up a blanket or clutching at clothing

 ASSOCIATED POWER VERBS:

-Ache, throb, burn, pulse, tremor, sweat, twitch, hurt, sting, torment, stiffen, moan, grit, bite, rack, keen, cry, tear, groan, scream, stab, erupt, prick, writhe, wail, cramp, chafe, rub, agonize, pinch, grate, wince, weep, heave, faint, blister, redden, fester, bruise, cut, slice, support, lean, drag, crumple, hobble
+Ache, throb, burn, tremor, sweat, twitch, hurt, sting, stiffen, moan, grit, bite, keen, cry, tear, groan, scream, stab, erupt, prick, writhe, wail, cramp, chafe, rub, agonize, pinch, grate, wince, weep, heave, faint, blister, redden, fester, bruise, cut, slice, support, lean, drag, crumple, hobble, shake, infect, tremble

 SCENARIOS FOR BUILDING CONFLICT AND TENSION: